Deep Dense Exploration for LLM Reinforcement Learning via Pivot-Driven Resampling: Experiments

 \subsection{Main Results}

 We first compare our method against GRPO with varying group sizes ($n$) and tree-based baselines (TreeRL, AttnRL) on the GSM8K dataset (Table~\ref{tab:gsm8k_results}).
 While increasing $n$ from 8 to 64 for GRPO yields consistent gains (improving from 64.1\% to 66.2\%), marginal returns diminish significantly as $n$ increases from 16 to 64.
 Meanwhile, TreeRL achieves 65.5\%, outperforming GRPO ($n=8$) but falling short of GRPO with larger group sizes ($n \ge 16$).
-AttnRL performs stronger, achieving 67.0\%, likely because attention scores identify better branching points compared to entropy used by TreeRL.
-However, AttnRL still lags behind DEEP-GRPO (67.7\%).
-We hypothesize that branching based on entropy or attention scores may result in many branching points located at shallow positions, which are likely naturally covered by global root sampling, thereby diminishing the benefit of explicit branching.
-In contrast, DEEP-GRPO targets deep states—which complement root sampling, outperforming all baselines.
-It surpasses the best GRPO baseline ($n=64$) by 1.5\% and AttnRL by 0.7\%.
-This result suggests that deep dense exploration provides a more effective pathway to performance improvement.
+AttnRL performs better, achieving 67.0\%, likely because attention scores identify better branching points compared to entropy used by TreeRL.
+However, AttnRL still lags behind DEEP-GRPO.
+We hypothesize that branching based on entropy or attention scores may result in many branching points located at shallow positions, which are likely naturally covered by global root-level sampling, thereby diminishing the benefit of explicit branching.
+In contrast, DEEP-GRPO targets deep states that complement root sampling and achieves the best accuracy (67.7\%), suggesting that deep dense exploration provides a more effective pathway to performance improvement.
 As shown in Figure~\ref{fig:training_dynamics}, DEEP-GRPO maintains consistently higher policy entropy and produces longer responses compared to GRPO throughout the training.
 We hypothesize that this sustained exploration vitality prevents premature convergence and enables the model to refine its reasoning, contributing to the superior test accuracy.
 Further discussion on these dynamics is provided in Appendix~\ref{app:training_dynamics}.
-In contrast, we observe that tree-based methods suffer from training instability.
-We provide a analysis of this phenomenon in Appendix~\ref{app:tree_instability}.
+We also observe that tree-based methods suffer from training instability.
+We provide an analysis of this phenomenon in Appendix~\ref{app:tree_instability}.